fm4lloc/minideb/README.md

 ![screen2](/screenshot/2018-07-27-084931_1440x900_scrot.jpg)

-Currently tested in Debian 9.9 (Streach), but with updates for future versions of the system.
+Currently tested in Debian 10.1 (Buster), but with updates for future versions of the system.

 To use the script you must install a clean version of Debian, preferably using a netinstall .iso; The only thing you should install, optionally, is the "standard system utilities" if you want a less raw system.